Skip to main content

 Files are uploaded to Airtable’s attachment storage and appear directly in your Airtable record’s attachment field.
 Filla doesn’t store a separate copy.

 Yes.
-When a form is in edit mode and loads an existing record, any files already in the attachment field are displayed.
-Respondents can add more files or remove existing ones.
+When a form is in edit mode and loads an existing record, any files already in the attachment field are displayed as preview cards.
+Respondents can add more files or remove existing ones unless the field is read-only.

 The file is rejected immediately with an error message.
 The respondent can try again with a smaller file.